Architectural & Cultural History

 The second floor includes the “Library Hall” which served as the cultural center complete with stage and dressing room.
 The gated stairways on the second floor once led to seating over -looking the main hall.
 Sealed off during renovations in 1932, the area now serves as storage space for the museum collection.
 The second floor houses an auditorium originally planned to seat 500 on the main level and with a gallery.
 Stationary seating was installed in the auditorium; a beautiful Steinway Concert Grand piano flanked the stage.
 Windows at the north and south sides are glazed with leaded stained glass in a curvilinear pattern, and there is an arched stage opening at the East end flanked by small rooms opening onto the stage.
 The Audience Room is finished in oak.
 Exposed beam on either side of the large windows suggest the shape of the roof trusses.
 Door and window hardware throughout the interior first and second floors of the building is the original decorative bronze.
 Corinthian columns flank the stage, thereby incorporating the acanthus leaf motif and ionic columns found throughout the first floor.

 In the 1960s the DuPage County Historical Society recognized the availability of the building as a new and more spacious library was being erected.
 In 1967 the building opened as the DuPage County Historical Museum under the operation of the County of DuPage and the DuPage Historical Society.
 The building was added to the National Register in 1981.
 Since 2000, the museum has undergone many staff and operational changes.
-The DuPage County Historical Museum currently exists as a facility of Wheaton Park District and houses the Administration staff as well as Museum Curator and Educator.
-New museum staff members were introduced in early 2009 and are currently working to plan changing exhibits, programs, and re-establish the museum as a thriving cultural hub for the community.
+The DuPage County Historical Museum currently exists as a facility of Wheaton Park District, offering exhibits, research assistance, programs, and other educational services for the benefit of the community.

 National Register of Historic Places- Nomination Form